RGM-OSC/ansible-role-metricbeat-deploy/README.md

 - `ansible_wirm_scheme` (for windows hosts)
 - `ansible_port` (for windows hosts)

-Note: You could store more other variables in vault such as `d_rgm_template` or `d_rgm_ip` to centralize variables filling.
+Note: You could store more other variables in vault such as `d_rgm_template` to centralize variables filling.

 ## Dependencies

-No specific dependencies expected here.
+collection: community.general

 ## Example Playbook